-Finding the best prices and spending less in Thailand is ultimately up to you.
+Finding the best prices and spending less in Thailand are ultimately up to you.
 Patronizing upscale restaurants and hotels that cater only to tourists will obviously cost more, as will doing more activities (e.g., scuba diving, taking tours, etc) and paying entrance fees to tourist places.

-Plain and simple: the islands cost more.
-You've got to pay to play in the sun.
-Plan to spend slightly more while in the islands on food, basics, and accommodation.
-Islands cost more for a reason: anything and everything must be brought to the island from the mainland either by boat or plane.
-Rent for businesses is invariably more expensive near the sea, so they have to make ends meet by increasing prices.
+Totally worth it!
+Islands cost more for a reason: everything must be brought to the island from the mainland either by boat or plane.
+Rent for businesses is invariably more expensive near the sea, so they have to increase prices to make ends meet.

 Potential Expenses in Thailand

-- Tours and activities
+- Tours and activities: high

-- Unexpected scams
+- Unexpected scams: low

 Accommodation in Thailand